 There was a lot I couldn’t relate to in renowned author Roxane Gay’s new book, Hunger: A Memoir of (My) Body.
 As it well should be.
-I have never lived in Gay’s body — only she has.
-But the paragraph above hit the nail on the head for me, in a way that I didn’t expect.
+I have never lived in Gay’s body.
+Only she has.
+But the paragraph above hit the nail on the head for me–in a way that I didn’t expect.

 I have been fat on and off for the better part of my life, and I still struggle with my weight to this day.
 As a child, I would gaze down at my thunder thighs with their running lines of cellulite, and imagine what it would be like if a meat cleaver could somehow bloodlessly slice my jiggling fat away.
-I would huff and puff as I struggled to finish the summary one mile run in gym class clocking in at eleven minutes or more when most classmates finished around eight minutes or fewer.
+I would huff and puff as I struggled to finish the standard one mile run in fifth grade gym class, clocking in at eleven minutes or more when most classmates finished around eight minutes or fewer.
 I would be tormented endlessly for my weight, sometimes by other schoolkids, sometimes by friends, and oftentimes by my own relatives.
 I loved food, and it loved me back.
 But it was (some days, still is) also my worst enemy.

 And please note, when I’m using the term ‘fat’ here, it’s not as a pejorative.
 I think of it as classification of one’s body type, and should be no more considered an insult than words like thin, skinny, tall, short, etc. Although I realize that that’s far from the case in the real world, though movements centered around fat positivity are trying to re-embrace the word.